 This scheme can be used by those laboratories that provide HLA typing for deceased donor characterisation.
 There is also the option to include Scheme 4A1i registration to verify the correct interpretation of Scheme 4A1 DNA based typing results to the ‘split’ HLA specificity level

-A total of ten blood samples will be sent each year as two distributions of five blood samples.
+A total of ten blood samples will be sent each year as three distributions of three/four blood samples.

 Participants may register for any of the following: HLA-A, B, C, DRB1, DRB3, DRB4, DRB5, DQA1, DQB1, and DPA1 for 1st field assessment, or ‘presence of’ assessment for DRB3, DRB4 and, DRB5.
 DPA1 results will be assessed if sufficient results are received.